Real-time Velocity Profile Optimization for Time-Optimal Maneuvering with Generic Acceleration Constraints: INTRODUCTION

 \subsubsection{Critical Summary}

-To the best of our knowledge, existing methods are limited by at least one of the following: \begin{itemize} \item OCP and QSS methods are not suitable for online multi-query planning due to their relatively high computational cost \cite{Veneri2020,Biniewicz2024,piccinini2025howoptimal}.
-Also, QSS assumes that the maximum lateral acceleration is reached at the corner apexes \cite{Brayshaw2005}, which may be non-time-optimal. \item Semi-analytical FB \cite{frego2017semi}, sequential and convexified methods \cite{Cabassi2018,Consolini2022,Consolini2024} are computationally efficient.
-However, they are limited to rectangular g-g acceleration constraints, while current research trends increasingly focus on exploiting the full manoeuvrability limits of vehicles and robots to enable extreme manoeuvres. \end{itemize}
+To the best of our knowledge, existing methods are limited by at least one of the following: \begin{enumerate} \item \ac{OCP} and \ac{QSS} methods are not suitable for online multi-query planning due to their relatively high computational cost \cite{Veneri2020,Biniewicz2024,piccinini2025howoptimal}.
+Also, QSS assumes that the maximum lateral acceleration is reached at the corner apexes \cite{Brayshaw2005}, which may be non-time-optimal. \item Semi-analytical \ac{FB} \cite{frego2017semi}, sequential and convexified methods \cite{Cabassi2018,Consolini2022,Consolini2024} are computationally efficient for online speed planning but limited to rectangular g-g acceleration constraints, which poorly represent the true performance envelope of vehicles and robots. \end{enumerate}